 This section of the trail is a standout for coastal scenery from start to finish, and even more so when I was there since there were a couple of icebergs floating just outside of St. John’s Harbour.
 The Sugarloaf Bay hike follows the coastline for most of its length.
 Much of the hiking is lumpy and there are two major elevation changes of 150 metres.

-The trail is rated as difficult by the East Coast Trail Association because of more than 150 m of elevation gain.
-I would call it a moderate hike based on what I normally do.
+The trail is rated as difficult by the East Coast Trail Association but I would call it a moderate hike based on what I normally do.
 They suggest allowing 3 – 5 hours to complete the hike which when reading the description seemed excessive.

 But it’s not.